 Calcium is one of the important minerals for the body; it plays an integral part in a healthy diet.
 Our body uses calcium for several basic functions (keeping bones and teeth strong, cell signalling, blood clotting, muscle contraction, nerve function, maintaining a regular heartbeat, disease prevention and absorption of other nutrients).
 Calcium helps prevent osteoporosis, aids in sleep, weight loss and helps with the synthesis of hormones and enzymes.

-Dairy product such as milk and yogurt are among the few calcium sources that can be easily absorbed.
+Dairy products such as milk and yoghurt are among the few calcium sources that can be easily absorbed.
 Apart from dairy products, calcium can be found in many foods.
-The foods that are filled with calcium are as follows.

 Fish such as sardines and canned salmon are a potent source of calcium.
 In addition to calcium, these are an excellent source of vitamin D.